 Equally don’t think of a client as someone who wants perfection from you, only you (this is what your nostalgic yet overly-protective business head will be telling you).

-Now that you have hopefully got your head around the fact that your employee is just a person like you and your client is just a person like you, then you can start to get your head around the fact that no-one is out to mess up your business (staff) or even cause trouble by being a fussy (clients).
+If you can hopefully got your head around the fact that your employee is just a person like you and your client is just a person like you, then you can start to get your head around the fact that no-one is out to mess up your business (staff) or even cause trouble by being a fussy (clients).

 They have actually all turned up to help you.

 – By growing your salon (staff) and by giving you money (clients).
 It’s really that simple.
 Nobody is out to destroy you, they have all turned up to your premises for you.
 Soothe your soul by reminding yourself of this and work on this thinking in your own head.
 There is an abundance of work everywhere and even at worst, if the first appointment you give your employee with your beloved client doesn’t go well, then you can still sort it all out.
 Always.

 Introduce staff to tasks and clients slowly.
 If things are going peachy, great – Give a little bit more reign and trust.

 If things don’t go well tighten the reigns in a bit again and lessen the responsibility or the delegation until the therapist is a bit more experienced or well-practiced.

 Always keep a close eye, even if you have to knock on a salon door during a treatment to check if everything is okay.

 Having an open, trusting relationship with your staff and telling them your fears will also help.
-Let them your know your feelings and how important these tasks and duties are to you – and to the smooth running of your business.
-Tell them how important the clients are to you and how hard you have worked to build up your lovely clientele.
+Let them your know your feelings and how important these tasks and duties are to the smooth running of your business.
+Tell them how important the clients are, how hard you have worked to build up their loyalty.

-Also when introducing your clients to a new therapist who is going to be taking over their treatments from you be enthusiastic!
-Introduce your therapist with confidence and pride.
+Last tip- When introducing your clients to a new therapists who are going to be taking over their treatments be enthusiastic!
+Introduce them therapist with confidence and pride.